itiligent/Sonos-OpenWRT-VLANs/README.md

 Restart Socat with `/etc/init.d/socat restart` or from Luci "Startup" page.

+### Apple OS Desktop Application
-- **Apple OS Desktop App**: Should work fine without Socat thanks to Bonjour/Avahi being used for discovery.
+Should work fine without Socat thanks to Bonjour/Avahi being used for discovery.
-- **Legacy Sonos S1 & S2**: Either Android or Apple IOS should work fine with without Socat.
+### Legacy Sonos S1 & S2 Apps:
+Either Android or Apple IOS should work fine with without Socat.

 ---

 ### **Step 10: [Optional] Samba Music Library Share**
-Because a router is always on, music library file sharing _**from the OpenWRT router itself**_ offeres a low-power approach hosting a music collection 24x7.
-To achieve this, install the Samba & WSDD2 packages and see [this Youtube tutorial](https://www.youtube.com/watch?v=asN9aZ6Fg00) for sharing a usb drive with Samba & OpenWRT.
+Because a router is typically always on, music library file sharing _**from the OpenWRT router itself**_ offeres a low-power approach to hosting your music collection 24x7.
+To achieve this, install the Samba & WSDD2 packages and see [this Youtube tutorial](https://www.youtube.com/watch?v=asN9aZ6Fg00) for how to share a usb drive via Samba & OpenWRT.

 ```
 opkg update